 Asking the right questions

 When you are ready to choose an ATS, you must understand your job pipeline well.
 Small businesses don’t need a long-winded process.
-In fact, a long-winded process may slow you down, and, more often than not, process for the sake of it is a recipe for failure.
-There’s nothing worse than a slow-moving job pipeline, both for the recruiters as well the applicants.
+In fact, a long-drawn process may slow you down, and, more often than not, process for the sake of process is a recipe for failure.
+There’s nothing worse than a slow-moving job pipeline, both for the recruiters as well as the candidates.

 Ask yourself the right questions to understand what you need.
 I would recommend you start by making two lists:

-- Features that are essential to you: things that you absolutely cannot do without (for example: search, careers sites), and
+- Features that are essential to you: things that you absolutely cannot do without (for example: search, careers sites, integrations), and

-- Features that are beneficial but not essential: things that can improve your processes but aren’t exactly necessary (for example: in-depth reporting).
+- Features that are nice-to-have but not essential: things that can improve your processes but aren’t exactly necessary (for example: in-depth reporting, automation).

 Here are some examples:

-- What kind of reporting capabilities do you want?
+What kind of reporting capabilities do you want?
 Some organisations may want in-depth reporting.
-Some may not need any kind of reporting at all.
+Some may not need reporting all that much.

 Of course, this isn’t an exhaustive list.
 A good software—of any kind—isn’t just a checklist of features.
 It’s the entire experience that either makes or breaks it for you.
 You don’t want an unintuitive, clunky software that makes you jump through hoops to get even the simplest of things done.
-You want one that’s carefully designed, from scratch, to get out of your way.
+You want one that’s carefully designed, from scratch, to help you simplify hiring.